Phrynobatrachus parvulus: Description

 In the material from the Upemba National Park (Democratic Republic of the Congo), adult males measure 12–20 mm and adult females 13–25 mm in snout–vent length.
 The snout is somewhat flattened and pointed.
 The tympanum is present but usually not visible through the skin.
-The limbs are relatively short.
-The digits lack terminal discs.
-The toes are partially webbed.
+The limbs are relatively short ,the digits lack terminal discs and the toes are partially webbed.
 Coloration is generally dark brown above and paler beneath with dark brown spots.
 A distinct silvery stripe is present under the tympanum.
 A light vertebral stripe is often present.
 Some specimens are uniform gray above, contrasting with the darker flanks.
 Throat of females is mottled with dark brown while that of mature males is finely and densely punctated with black.
 Males have a subgular vocal sac that is usually unpigmented.

 Habitat and conservation

 Phrynobatrachus parvulus occurs in humid savannas and grasslands (including montane ones), sometimes penetrating montane forest, at elevations mostly above 1000 m, and probably to at least 2000 m above sea level.
 It also adapts to living in agricultural land, including in rice paddies.
 Breeding takes place in grassy pools, puddles, and marshes.
 In suitable habitats P. parvulus is an abundant species.
 It is not facing any significant threats and occurs in many protected areas.